MAHE Manipal BSc Nursing 2026

 Now that it is clear which units and chapters are the most important, it is critical to devise an effective strategy for preparing them.

 Almost every NEET question is asked directly or indirectly from the NCERT lines or diagrams.
-Therefore, it is very crucial to read the NCERT textbook line by line for biology and highlight the most important points and definitions.
+Therefore, it is very crucial to read the NCERT line by line questions for biology and highlight the most important points and definitions.

 Concept maps and flowcharts are very helpful in learning the sequence of a process.
 For example, stages of Prophase I in Meiosis I, are a frequently asked topic in NEET.

-MCQs can be conceptual in nature or memory-based.
+NEET biology MCQs can be conceptual in nature or memory-based.
 In both cases, solving PYQs and mock tests helps your brain think and memorise the concepts.
 This ensures high accuracy and boosts confidence during exams.

 Spend the majority of your study time on these high-weightage units, and the rest on low-weightage ones.
 Give priority to revision rather than covering all the chapters with perfection; one chapter revised five times helps you score more than five chapters read once.